- Cities, space and urban culture

 In 2015 I also started a one year research project with Prof. Sue Buckingham on street sexworkers in Tower Hamlets.
 The research was commissioned by the charity UTurn Women's Centre who wanted to find out more about the everyday lives and needs of women who street sex work and to find out how the third sector can provide appropriate services and facilities, you can access the report here: http://uturnproject.co.uk/news.html

-From January 2016 I will be a British Academy Mid-Career Fellow examining “Timescapes of Urban Change” (BA grant number MD140041).
+In 2016 I was a British Academy Mid-Career Fellow examining “Timescapes of Urban Change” (BA grant number MD140041).
 I will be examining how different perceptions of time converge or conflict in urban regeneration processes across the structural and experiential level to produce a particular sense of place.
 Drawing on long term fieldwork of an urban regeneration process in el Raval, Barcelona, this research explores temporal features as a crucial dimension in shaping power relations in regeneration processes.
+Please access the research here: www.sensescitiescultures.com

 Funder: British Academy